Shtaiwee1/Vending_machine/README.md

 # A vending machine

-built with java Object oriented programming in addition to JUNIT tests to isolate written code to test and determine if it works as intended as an extra step in the development process.
+built with java Object oriented programming in addition to JUNIT tests  as an extra step in the development process. to isolate written code and determine if it works as intended.